-In the event that one individual employed pursuant to the provisions of N.J.S.A.
+The Executive County Superintendent of Schools may grant an extension upon written application from the school district demonstrating the district's inability to hire an appropriately certified teacher for the vacant position within the original sixty-day time limit.
+In the event that one individual employed pursuant to this the provisions of N.J.S.A.
 18A:16-1.1b. is employed in the same position for more than sixty days, the substitute shall be compensated by the school district on a pro-rata basis consistent with the salary provided to a teacher with similar credentials in the school district.

 In accordance with the provisions of N.J.S.A.
 18A:16-1.1c. and N.J.A.C.
-6A:9B-7.4(b), a vacant teaching position may only be filled by one or more individuals employed as substitute teachers and holding an instructional CE, or a CEAS, or a standard certificate issued by the New Jersey State Board of Examiners with an endorsement not within the scope of the subject being taught for no more than forty instructional days in the same classroom per year.
-The Executive County Superintendent of Schools shall be notified by the Superintendent or designee if a holder of an instructional CE or CEAS substitutes for more than twenty instructional days in the same classroom.
+6A:9B-7.4(b), a vacant teaching position may only shall not be filled in any school year by one or more individuals employed as substitute teachers and holding an instructional certificate of eligibility CE, or a certificate of eligibility with advanced standing CEAS, or a standard certificate issued by the New Jersey State Board of Examiners with an endorsement not within the scope of the subject being taught and working in an area not authorized by their credentials for no more than forty instructional days in the same classroom per year a total amount of time exceeding twenty school days.
+The Executive County Superintendent of Schools shall be notified by the Superintendent or designee if a holder of an instructional CE or CEAS substitutes for more than twenty instructional days in the same classroom. may grant an extension of up to an additional twenty days upon written application from the school district demonstrating the district's inability to hire an appropriately certified teacher for the vacant position within the original twenty-day time limit.